HIPAA – the Health Insurance Portability and Accountability Act

 The compilation of a risk assessment is to identify every area in which PHI is being used, and to determine all the ways in which breaches of PHI could occur.

 - Introducing a risk management policy:

 The risk assessment must be repeated at regular intervals.
-A policy for employees who fail to comply with HIPAA regulations must also be introduced.
+A policy for employees who fail to comply with HIPPA regulations must also be introduced.

 - Training employees to be secure: